Project

 Actions #11

-Updated by Tomasz Krawczyk almost 9 years ago
+Updated by Tomasz Krawczyk over 9 years ago

 Guys.
 Did something changed in this topic?
 My hosting provider disabled InnoDB because of some CPanel related issues.
 Now I can't finish TYPO3 update to 6.2.12.